SkyeYXL/ecs/intl.en-US/Instance/Instance families.md

 # Instance families

 An ECS instance is the smallest unit that can provide compute capabilities and services for your business.
 Compute capabilities vary based on instance types.
-This topic describes available ECS instance families and the features, specifications, and application scenarios of each instance family.
+This topic describes available ECS instance families, including their features, specifications, and application scenarios.

 ECS instances are categorized into different instance families based on their usage scenarios.
 Each instance family is divided into different instance types based on their CPU and memory specifications.
 ECS instance type defines the basic properties of an ECS instance, such as CPU, clock speed, and memory.
 In addition to the instance type, you must also configure the Elastic Block Storage \(EBS\) devices, image, and network type when you create an ECS instance.